-- Page 2--

 What a treat!
 We saw a large number of wildlife on this trip including these mountain goats.

 This is another cave seen from a distance.
-It is easy to see
+It's easy to understand

 how a person could walk fairly close to a hole and never see it.